meshcloud/meshcloud-docs/docs/administration.delete-tenants.md

 > **Warning**: meshStack does not delete nor touch any of the cloud resources in the tenant.
 The platform operator
 > remains responsible for making sure that any remaining resources cause cost after the tenant has been deleted by meshStack.

-> If you have the Open Service Broker marketplace experience enabled, the OSB Marketplace tenants are automatically approved and deleted.

 ### Processing the Tenant Deletion Queue